jimy-byerley/numcy/README.md

 ### goals

 This project is a proposal to rebuild a new numpy-like library from scratch.
-The idea is to keep all the current advantages of numpy, but to fix the previous stated issues.
+The idea is to keep all the current advantages of numpy, but with a new design to fix the previous stated issues.

 I think that [Cython](https://cython.org/) would be great to write this module (hence the proposal name), as it's very close to python and allows to write very optimized code without making it hard to include python interactions.
 The [proposal](proposal.md) explains the main lines of the new proposed API.